MagdalenaPabis/Call-Center-Report/README.md

 # Call-Center-Report

-The “Call Center Report” project was carried out as part of the “From Data to Report” course organized by Polską Fundację Przedsiębiorczości in 2026.
+The “Call Center Report” project was carried out as part of the “From Data to Report” course organized by Polska Fundacja Przedsiębiorczości in 2026.
 The link to the event is provided below: